ToolShedTested

 5. Jet JWBS-14DXPRO 14-Inch Deluxe Pro Band Saw -- Best Floor Model for Woodworking

 The Jet JWBS-14DXPRO is the standard by which mid-tier professional floor model band saws are measured.
 Twelve-inch resaw capacity means you can slice full 12-inch-wide boards into veneer or bookmatched panels.
 The cast iron table and trunnion are rock-solid -- no flex, no drift.
-The fence system is the best I've seen short of $1,000+ machines.
+The fence system is the best in this comparison short of $1,000+ machines.
 It locks positively, runs parallel, and doesn't require constant re-checking.
 At 14 inches of throat depth and 1.75 HP, this saw handles continuous resawing without complaint.
 At 150 lbs, this lives in your shop permanently.
 It's not a garage-weekend saw -- it's for woodworkers who resaw lumber, cut curved furniture parts, or need a reliable blade for production work.
 Best for: serious woodworkers, furniture makers, professional cabinet shops, resaw work

 Benchtop vs. Floor Model: Which to Buy